ytmytm/TIB-001-Cart/src/README.md

 # Source code

 - use constants for BIOS Parameter Block and file entries
-- disassembled utilities use direct jumps to ROM, without using JUMPTABLE
+- complete FormatDisk part to include volume name and random serial number

 # Optimizations